debanshup/savesrc/README.md

 # savesrc

 **savesrc** is a command-line tool that dynamically fetches and saves various resources (like HTML documents, JavaScript files, CSS stylesheets, and images) from a specified webpage.
-It also provides real-time feedback via a progress bar while processing the resources.

 ## Features